-This is a common issue for lots of people in business, not just for coaches.
+This is a common issue for lots of people in business, not just for you.

 If you’re truly passionate about what you do – that passion is what you’re driven by.
 And the money will come later.
 This is what I call working holistically.

-Starting off, charging a lower than usual rate to get your business off the ground is normal.
-You haven’t built up your client base or gained experience yet.
+Starting off, charging a lower than usual rate to get your business off the ground is normal if you haven’t built up your client base or gained experience yet.

 So an entry-level price for an entrepreneur starting out is something people often do.
 But when you have launched and started to build up that client base, that can start to shift.